MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-spark-getting-started.md

 -   The master process examines the results.
 For iterative algorithms, it decides if another pass through the data is required.
 If so, it initiates another Spark job and repeats.
 -   When complete, the final results are computed and returned.

-When running on Hadoop, the RevoScaleR analysis functions process data contained in the Hadoop Distributed File System (HDFS).
-HDFS data can also be accessed directly from RevoScaleR, without performing the computations within the Hadoop framework.
-An example of this is shown in Section 5.6 on *Using a Local Compute Context with HDFS Data*.
+When running on Hadoop, the **RevoScaleR** analysis functions process data contained in the Hadoop Distributed File System (HDFS).
+HDFS data can also be accessed directly from **RevoScaleR**, without performing the computations within the Hadoop framework.
+An example can be found in [Using a Local Compute Context with HDFS Data](#bkmk_local_compute_with_hdfs).

 More detailed examples of using **RevoScaleR** can be found here:
 - [RevoScaleR Getting Started Guide](scaler-getting-started.md)